-After all the above mentioned process, a user is arrives at a page where the Betterment’s strategy is defined in compact way.
+After all the above-mentioned process, a user arrives at a page where the Betterment’s strategy is defined in compact way.
 Allocations are outlined and can include diversification between U.S. Total Stock Market, U.S. Large Cap Value, Developed Markets, Municipal Bonds, and more.

 It is on this page that Betterment’s interface provides max value to the user by detailing all the pertinent features that will help the user accomplish their goals.
 These include low fees, smart rebalancing, tax loss harvesting, and short-term capital gain avoidance, among others.

 Wealthfront’s Investing Process Review

 When users open the home page of Wealthfront’s home page it welcomes users with two options: the first option asks the users to enter their personal information and start their investment journey whereas the second option is to watch a brief presentation that affords a thumbnail sketch of Wealthfront’s background along with current statistics about the company.

 Talking about the second option, the presentation all the information of the company’s review from the day one.
 It starts by showing how the company was in December 2011 to its position as of this writing as one of the highest-ranked personal investment robo advisors in the industry.